Eleanor of Aquitaine: Imprisonment (1173–1189)

 Rosamund Clifford died in 1176 or 1177 at Godstow, Oxfordshire.
 Henry erected a tomb in the abbey and gave gifts to the abbey in her memory.
 Her death would much later lead to myths concerning Eleanor's putative involvement (Note: The alleged murder of Rosamund by Eleanor is depicted in the 1858 portrait of Eleanor by Frederick Sandys.) that grew more elaborate over the centuries, and for a long time were accepted as established facts, further building her Black Legend, despite virtually no contemporary evidence to support this.

 Some chroniclers, including Gerald of Wales, Ralph Niger, Roger of Hoveden and Ranulf Higden state that Henry then began an affair with the sixteen-year-old Alys of France, a matter complicated by the fact that she was betrothed to his son Richard and was also the daughter of Louis VII, who became alarmed on hearing this news.
 In the meantime, Henry delayed the marriage, which Richard was now resisting.

 The years of Eleanor's confinement were marked by almost constant warfare, as her sons fought against rebellious vassals (especially in Aquitaine), among each other and with their father.
 The situation became further complicated after 1180, with the death of Louis VII and the succession of his son Philip II.
 Philip was even more determined than his father to regain the French lands of Henry II and his sons.
 He sought to exploit their familial conflicts.

 During one of these campaigns, Eleanor's son Henry died of dysentery on 11 June 1183, at Martel, at age twenty-eight.
 His dying wishes included a plea for his mother to be set free and that his wife Marguerite be provided for.
-Henry II sent the archdeacon of Wells, Thomas Agnell, to Eleanor at Sarum to inform her of her son's death.
-Agnell later described how she told him she had a premonition in a dream.
+Henry II sent the archdeacon of Wells, Thomas Agnellus, to Eleanor at Sarum to inform her of her son's death.
+Thomas later described how she told him she had a premonition in a dream.
 In 1193, she related to Pope Celestine III how much she was tortured by her memories of her son.
 Young Henry's death changed the family dynamics, leaving Richard as the new heir.

 As a result of Young Henry's death and his wish for Marguerite's lands to be protected, Henry II found himself in conflict with Philip II of France, Marguerite's half-brother.
 Philip claimed that certain properties in Normandy and England belonged to Marguerite, but Henry insisted that they had once belonged to Eleanor and would revert to her upon her son's death.
 It was therefore politically expedient that Eleanor be seen in the disputed territories and Henry summoned her to Normandy in late summer 1183.
 This marked the beginning of a loosening of the restrictions on her.
-Roger of Hovenden states that the King commanded she "be freed and that she make a progress about her dowerlands".
+Roger of Hovenden states that the king commanded she "be freed and that she make a progress about her dowerlands".
 Her income also improved.
 Geoffroy du Brueil states that she remained in Normandy for about six months.